 “Erin absolutely loved the staff.
 When she got home she went on the website to check them all out.
 We were both amazed at the depth of talent and stewardship that each possessed.
 Certainly rubs off on the campers.”
 (From parent/camper survey)

-Jacob has taught in the field of Outdoor Education for more than 20 years.
+Jacob has taught in the field of Outdoor Education for almost 30 years.
 He is currently the Executive Director of Camp Kawartha, a summer camp and outdoor education centre.
 He recently received recognition from the Canadian Network for Environmental Education & Communication as an Outstanding Educator and the Stony Lake Environmental Award for his work in promoting environmental education in the region.
 In 2010, Jacob received the Award for Leadership in Environmental Education by the Ontario Society of Environmental Educators, offered annually to one or more persons who have demonstrated outstanding leadership in Environmental Education for at least five years.
 In 2007, he was awarded the Richards Education Award for excellence in Natural History Education from Ontario Nature.
-He teaches several courses at Trent University in education and environmental education.
+He teaches at Trent University in environmental education.
 Jacob graduated from Trent University with a joint major in environmental studies and geography.
 He holds a teacher’s certificate and a Master’s in Education.
 He has published a number of articles on children, nature and the environment.
 Recently Jacob co-authored “The Big Book of Nature Activities” which won a gold medal from the Green Book Festival, a double gold from Nautilus Book Awards, a silver medal from Moonbeam Children’s Award and was a finalist for the Indie (Independent) Book Awards.
-Jacob spearheaded the construction of one of Canada’s most sustainable buildings at Trent University.
-This unique environment centre will teach children and future teachers about sustainable living practices, alternative energy and conservation.
+Jacob spearheaded the construction of one of Canada’s most sustainable buildings at Trent University called the Camp Kawartha Environment Centre.
+This unique facility teaches children and future teachers about sustainable living practices, alternative energy and conservation.
 He is currently working with stakeholders throughout the region to create an environmental framework for children of all ages.
 Called the Pathway to Stewardship, this approach to environmental education helps provide children with the experiences they need in order to become future stewards.
 Jacob also helped to establish the Peterborough/Kawartha area as designated UNESCO Regional Centre of Expertise in environment and sustainability education.